mmbarness/rusty-hooks/Readme.md

 ### Installation

 Binaries are available for each release, in the releases section of this repo.
-Docker images also exist - see [Docker](#docker) below.

 ### How to run it